NXT Stand & Deliver (2022): Background

 In April 2021 during WrestleMania 37 week, WWE held a two-night NXT TakeOver event titled Stand & Deliver for the NXT brand.
-In September 2021, the NXT brand went through a restructuring, reverting to a developmental territory for WWE.
+In September 2021, the NXT brand went through a restructuring, reverting to a developmental brand for WWE.
 The NXT TakeOver series was subsequently discontinued.

 On January 24, 2022, it was confirmed that Stand & Deliver would continue on as its own event for NXT with a second Stand & Deliver event announced to be held during WrestleMania 38 weekend, thus establishing Stand & Deliver as NXT's annual event held during WrestleMania week.
-This second Stand & Deliver was scheduled to be held at the American Airlines Center in Dallas, Texas on April 2, 2022, the same day as WrestleMania 38 Night 1.
+This second Stand & Deliver was scheduled to be held at the American Airlines Center in Dallas, Texas on Saturday, April 2, 2022, the same day as WrestleMania 38 Night 1.
 Due to this, Stand & Deliver had a special start time of 1pm Eastern Time.
-It was available to livestream through Peacock in the United States and the WWE Network internationally; unlike the previous year, it was not available on traditional pay-per-view.
+It was available to livestream through Peacock in the United States and the WWE Network in international markets; unlike the previous year, it was not available on traditional pay-per-view.
 This was the first NXT event to be held outside of Florida since the start of the COVID-19 pandemic in March 2020 and the first held outside of NXT's home arenas—Full Sail University (former) and the WWE Performance Center (current)—since NXT TakeOver: Portland in February 2020.